Hori (slur): Politics

 I got the pox (venereal disease) from Hori!
 Hori!

 The Pākehā students also wore grass skirts and carried mock taiaha, mimicking the stereotypical Māori savage and using the Hori slur to offend Māori onlookers.
 However, despite formal complaints from students in the Māori and Polynesian community, the university faculties held that the mock haka was, "too trivial a matter to investigate or to use their powers to intervene".

 In 1978, Hilda Halkyard, a Māori university student and activist (later a member of He Taua), confronted the Pākehā students for performing their mock haka at the Auckland University Quad.
-The powerful imagery of Hilda publicly challenging the Pākehā students acted as a catalyst for future Māori led protests and was used in ‘Anti-Racism Week’ (ca. 1979–80) posters on campus.
+The powerful imagery of Hilda publicly challenging the Pākehā students acted as a catalyst for future Māori led protests and was used in 'Anti-Racism Week' (c.
+1979–80) posters on campus.

-'Racism in Godzone', Stephen A'Court characterises the incident as racist (Salient.
+"Racism in Godzone", Stephen A'Court characterises the incident as racist (Salient.
 Newspaper of the Victoria University Students' Association, Vol 42 No. 11, 28 May 1979).

 In 1979, in response to the lack of disciplinary action and/or intervention, a group of Māori and Polynesian protesters (He Taua) violently confronted the Pākehā students during a practice run of the mock haka.
 The incident was labelled by New Zealand media as both "the He Tau Incident" and "the Haka Party Incident", the former emphasising the He Taua's status as instigators, rather than the Pākehā student's racism.
 Reactions to the incident varied in news publications from measured sympathy, especially from Māori figures such as Ralph Hotere, to condemnation and total dismissal.
 Ben Couch, the Minister of Māori Affairs at the time, observed that the He Taua and Māori everywhere "should be able to laugh at themselves".

 Following this incident, the Human Rights Commission investigated Māori-Pākehā relations at Auckland University and concluded, albeit critical of the physical violence, that the mock haka and use of the term Hori was "a form of cultural violence".
 The Race Relations Conciliator, in review of the Haka Party Incident, advised the Pākehā population to combat their own "casual racism" (e.g. the everyday use of the racial slur Hori) and to acknowledge instances of institutional racism (e.g. the mock haka).